pawangupta079/mytutor-hub/README.md

-# MyTutor - Online Tutoring Platform
+# MyTutor - Offline Tutoring Platform

 A full-stack MERN application that connects students with expert tutors for personalized learning experiences.